onflow/rosetta/README.md

   consumed the previously indexed data from the Rosetta Node, these will also need to be reset.

-* Since the last few blocks in a spork don't have corresponding seals with execution results, the events we receive for those blocks cannot be verified through the Access API.
-It is therefore possible for us to process invalid data for those blocks.

 * If the Access API servers aren't properly maintained and configured for individual sporks, then it could result in data availability issues.

-* It needs to be actively reconfigured and restarted with every new spork.
-Some of this data can be derived from the [sporks.json] data that is maintained by Dapper Labs.
-If there are any delays or inaccuracies in those updates, this would result in downtime.
+* Rosetta configuration JSONs must be actively reconfigured and restarted with every new spork.
+Flow's [sporks.json](https://github.com/onflow/flow/blob/master/sporks.json) serves as the canonical resource for spork versioning on Flow.
+Its important that changes to spork versions are included in the Rosetta config for the environment delays or inaccuracies in thoseupdates, this would result in downtime.

 * Rosetta assumes that a transaction hash uniquely identifies a transaction within a block.
 Unfortunately, in Flow, the same transaction hash can be